tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ## Exercise 5: using breakpoints

-So far we have been stepping though a program from beginning to end.
+So far we have been stepping though the scripts from beginning to end.
 However, when working on larger programs this is often not practical.
-To simulate such a situation copy and paste the code below into a file named ``pdb_exercise_5.py``.
+To simulate such a situation, copy and paste the code below into a file named ``pdb_exercise_5.py``.

 ```python